KristianCuervo/differentialGeometry/README.md

-# Differential Geometry Tools
+# Differential Geometry Python Package for DTU Course 01238

-This package contains symbolic tools for working with maps, metrics, vector fields, and manifolds using SymPy and NumPy.
+This package builds upon the sympy library, and introduces classes and functions which are close to the mathematical theory presented in the Differential Geometry course 01238 at DTU.